 Clinical research on nicotine suggests that it protects against neuronal degeneration, aids cognitive performance, and improves motor skills, thereby cutting down the risk of Alzheimer’s.
 Also, nicotine intake enhances the processing of complex biochemical processes in the body.

 It’s a long-standing fact that smokers tend to have lower body mass than their non-smoking counterparts.
 But what exactly is responsible for this lower body mass?
-Research conducted on mice to discover what was responsible for the loss in weight revealed that when treated with nicotine.
+Research conducted on mice concluded nicotine suppressed their appetite.
 They reduced their food intake by almost 50% and lost up to 20% of their body mass.
 Also, nicotine intake can suppress appetite, improves insulin sensitivity, and reduces blood sugar levels.

 ADHD is one of the most common behavioral disorders in children and adults, leading to problems with attention, impulsiveness, and restlessness.